ForeSea: AI Forensic Search with Multi-modal Queries for Video Surveillance: Introduction

 \section{Introduction}

-Recent iterations of large multimodal models (LMMs) have rapidly improved in their ability to analyze long-form videos, driven by advances in generic video understanding~\cite{chen2023videollm,zhang2024llava,zhang2025videollama}, temporal grounding~\cite{wang2024grounded,wang2025time}, and complex reasoning~\cite{feng2025video,cheng2025video}.
+Recent large multimodal models (LMMs) have made rapid progress in long-form video analysis, driven by advances in general video understanding~\cite{chen2023videollm,zhang2024llava,zhang2025videollama}, temporal grounding~\cite{wang2024grounded,wang2025time}, and complex reasoning~\cite{feng2025video,cheng2025video}.
 These skills are crucial for applications to video surveillance analysis~\cite{sultani2018real,yuan2023surveillance,liu2025surveillancevqa}, which requires finding specific people, objects, or events of interest across hours or even days of videos captured by multiple cameras.

 Existing surveillance systems have traditionally relied on object detection and tracking pipelines~\cite{zhang2022bytetrack, pang2021qdtrack, zhou2020centertrack, bergmann2019tracktor} to process large-scale video data.
-While this is computationally efficient and enables basic analytics like counting and virtual fencing, they fall short in searching people and objects at scale, parsing complex activities and intentions, detecting unforeseen anomalies, and achieving a holistic understanding of long videos through their key moments.
-Each of these tasks often involves substantial human effort, including manually querying surveillance databases by time or textual descriptions, reviewing retrieved footage, gathering visual evidence, and reasoning over observations to reach conclusions.
+While this enables basic analytics such as counting and searching, it struggles with recognizing complex activities, detecting various anomalies, and achieving a holistic understanding of long videos.
+Each of these tasks often involves substantial human effort, including reviewing retrieved footage, and gathering visual evidence to draw conclusions.

-To mitigate this manual effort, recent approaches have adopted CLIP-based models to enable natural language-based retrieval~\cite{li2017person, luo2021clip4clip, cao2024empirical}.
-Combined with retrieval-based generation (RAG) techniques, this enables a \emph{text-based} LLM to ``search'' through long videos and summarize its findings from retrieved metadata~\cite{wang2024videoagent}.
-This basic CLIP+RAG approach suffers from several shortcomings: first, its search capability is limited to text queries and cannot handle \emph{multimodal} queries natively.
-Second, the text-based LLM cannot understand the retrieved frames nor their temporal relation.
-Finally, there is no reasoning or reflection over the retrieval results, leading to false positive answers when retrieval model makes a mistake.

-The limitations of current systems compel us to seek more powerful frameworks to handle diverse questions in practical surveillance analysis.
-For example, an analyst needs to answer \emph{multimodal} queries with \emph{temporally grounded} evidence (Fig.~\ref{fig:intro}):
+To mitigate this manual effort, recent approaches use CLIP-based models, vision-language models (VLMs) and retrieval-augmented generation (RAG) ~\cite{li2017person, luo2021clip4clip, cao2024empirical,wang2024videoagent, ren2025videorag, sagare2024videorag }.
+However, they still face three key limitations: (1) it only supports text queries, cannot handle multimodal queries; (2) the provided answers are lack of temporal evidence reasoning; and (3) VLM model's accuracy and length of input are constrained in long video.
+These limitations highlight the need for practical surveillance tasks, such as answering \emph{multimodal} queries with \emph{temporally grounded} evidence (Fig.~\ref{fig:intro}).
+For example: